 * * *

 I like music.
 Mostly listening to it, but also making it and sometimes recording it.
-My sojourns have variously led me to call a number of places home; Adelaide, Worcester, Devon, London, but now Worthing in Sussex.
+My sojourns have variously led me to call a number of places home; Adelaide, Worcester, Devon, London, and now Worthing in Sussex.
 Now and again I perform my musical meanderings live with just my guitar and battered green loop box for company.
 Sometimes I sing at festivals or in other places like the US and Germany.

 Stumbling upon a vagabond song is a splendid privilege.
 I wrote and recorded an album full of them in 2011.
 That record is called The Ember and it is sad because it is about losing love and that is like a window in your heart.
 Now I am not so blown apart and have recorded some more songs.
 They are a bit happy and a bit sad and a bit hopeful.
 Some of them are about Ceefax and some of them are about whisky and some of them are about existentialism.
 My second album 2015 CRUCIBLE which was played a fair bit on the BBC features a goodly few of these.

 In 2021 I finished crafting a new record Maxim with my friend and polymath No Spinoza.
 It is a collection of ten reimagined nursery rhymes and was a lot of fun to make.
 The first single Sing a Song of Sixpence is a rumbustification of analogue synths, pounding drums and squally guitars.
 No blackbirds were harmed in its making.
 The album will be released in March 2022.

 Thanks for listening.